 Favipiravir, an antiviral drug used to treat influenza in Japan has been found to be effective in treating COVID-19.
 Zhang Xinmin, a spokesperson of China’s science and technology ministry said they had found promising results from the use of Favipiravir or Avigan in 340 coronavirus patients.
 Zhang said the antiviral drugs proved to be effective and highly safe in the clinical trial conducted in Wuhan and Shenzhen.

 The clinical trial involved COVID-19 positive patients from Shenzhen.
 These patients received the antiviral drug test and tested negatively for the COVID-19 just four days after starting the drug.
 Half of the patients had negative virus test results even earlier than four days after starting the drug.
-Whereas for patients who were not placed on the antiviral drug tested negative after 11 days on an average.
+Whereas patients who were not placed on the antiviral drug tested negative after 11 days on average.

 91 % of patients on Favipiravir showed resolution of lung consolidation on X-ray while only 62 % of non-treated patients had improvements in lung conditions.
 Additionally, the clinical trial in Wuhan reported a shorter febrile period from 4.2 days to 2.5 days.